hossamzee/geoqassim/readme.md

 - Do the unfulfilled URLs, e.g. Youtube, and Twitter.
 - Handle exceptions in production, never show the enduser what happened.
 - Do the control panel home page.
-- Consider doing some styling, specially, with photos_show page.

 ## TODO - Major Changes